James Middleton: Personal life

 Middleton is dyslexic.
 He read from the New Revised Standard Version of the Bible at the 2011 wedding of his sister Catherine to Prince William.
 In 2019, he disclosed his struggles with depression and attention deficit hyperactivity disorder, which he attributed to public scrutiny from age 23 as a result of his eldest sister's relationship.
 He sought treatment in 2017, undertaking cognitive behavioral therapy.
 Middleton also spent "restorative time" at the Glen Affric Estate, where he has hosted deer-stalking parties.
 The estate is owned by his sister Philippa's father-in-law.
 In the same year, he penned a column in the Daily Mail about mental health.

 Middleton is an ambassador for the Pets As Therapy charity and has credited his dog, Ella, for helping him through his depression.
 He breeds dogs, owning six, as well as one rescue lamb.
 Middleton also keeps bees on the grounds of Bucklebury Manor.
 In April 2020, he founded the Paw Print Fund in aid of animal welfare charities.

 Middleton was in a relationship with actress Donna Air from 2013 to 2018.
 Middleton met French financial analyst Alizée Thevenet (b.
 30 November 1989) in 2018.
 She is the daughter of retired diplomat Jean-Gabriel Thevenet.
 Middleton and Alizée announced their engagement in September 2019.
-On 11th September 2021, Alizée's mother, along with James's family, attended the wedding in the village of Bormes-les-Mimosas in the south of France where Alizée's family live.
+On 11th September 2021, Alizée's mother, along with James's family, attended the wedding in the village of Bormes-les-Mimosas in the south of France where Alizée's family lives.
 Alizée's father had died some months before the wedding.
 They had planned to wed in summer 2020 but postponed the event twice due to the COVID-19 pandemic.
 At her wedding, Alizée wore the 1980s wedding dress belonging to Carole Middleton, her mother-in-law.
 The couple welcomed their first child, Inigo Gabriel, on 21 September 2023.